 I absolutely love Green!
-Super yummy vegan food, not the healthiest, but when I come here I'm looking to splurge :) Definitely get one of the tsunami ice cream creations, they are amazing!
+Super yummy vegan food, not the healthiest, but I don't come here worried about eating super clean :) Definitely try one of the Tsoynami ice creams when you go!

 I absolutely love Green!
-Super yummy vegan food, not the healthiest, but when I come here I'm looking to splurge :) Definitely get one of the tsunami ice cream creations, they are amazing!
+Super yummy vegan food, not the healthiest, but I don't come here worried about eating super clean :) Definitely try one of the Tsoynami ice creams when you go!

 When my travels bring me to Tempe I always include a visit to Green.
 While they do have plenty of healthy food options their vegan "junk" food is outstanding.
 Their chili cheese fries and crab puffs are amazing.
 Everything I have ordered as been terrific.